Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 Whether you're a history buff or simply looking for a fun-filled day with the kids, the Mid-Continent Railway Museum promises an unforgettable experience.
 So, pack your bags and grab your tickets!

-If you have time, stroll along the Baraboo RiverwalkThe 3-mile paved Riverwalk follows the Baraboo River as it winds through the City.
+If you have time, stroll along the Baraboo Riverwalk.
+The 3-mile paved Riverwalk follows the Baraboo River as it winds through the City.
 It’s approximately a 6 mile round trip walk but you won’t feel it as it’s a unique trail along the river that at times goes through the downtown and surrounding neighborhood.

-What made it very fun and interesting was that I passed a free admission zoo (where the circus kept some of their animals), a ball park, the downtown Main Street, the historic circus buildings, the river (of course) and the past circus performers houses!
+What made it very fun and interesting was that we passed a free admission zoo (where the circus kept some of their animals), a ball park, the downtown Main Street, the historic circus buildings, the river (of course) and the past circus performers houses!

-You'll cross this bridge on your Riveralk
+You'll cross this river and bridge on your Riverwalk

 It's a beautiful, peaceful walk with lots of family photo ops.